team-return-to-sleep/Secure_Social_App/README.md

 The following [tutorial](https://aws-amplify.github.io/amplify-js/api/globals.html#graphqloperation) step 4 - GraphQL API Operations details the placement of API keys and how they are required for any mutation, query, or subscription requests to the AWS Dynamo database.
 When creating the API at the beginning, the APIkey's lifetime can be set so it doesn't expire every 7 days per default.

-**Stopped Receiving SMS codes**
-The AWS spending budget needs to be increased if the SMS text codes for authentication have stopped working.
-The following [tutorial](https://aws.amazon.com/premiumsupport/knowledge-center/sns-sms-spending-limit-increase/) outlines the process.